Romchik38/site2/todo/admin-menu.md

 The owner of this repository does not provide any guarantees regarding the placement of your code if you have not fulfilled all the conditions listed above.

+If it becomes known that your code was already part of another project's code, it may be removed from this repository without warning.

 ## 6. License

 Your work will be implemented as part of the Site2 project and may be used under the terms of [the project's general license](./../LICENSE.md).